serjisa/cv-pdf-generator/rendercv_output/Sergey_Isaev_CV.typ

 )
 #one-col-entry(
   content: [
-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Development and teaching of both theoretical and practical parts of the course at the Faculty of Bioengineering and Bioinformatics])], column-gutter: 0cm)
+    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Development and teaching of both theoretical and practical parts of the course at the Faculty of Bioengineering and Bioinformatics and the Faculty of Biology])], column-gutter: 0cm)
   ],
 )